learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Learning Goals

 * Define a statement versus an expression
-* Identify the `nil` value and its purpose
+* Understand the Default Execution Order
-* Identify three core categories of code statements
+* Identify two core categories of code statements
-* Provide an example of sequence statement
 * Provide an example of selection statement
 * Provide an example of repetition statement

 ## Introduction

 Welcome to Programming as Conversation, Part 2!
-In this module, we'll be enriching the kinds of conversations we have with Ruby.
+In this module, we'll be enriching the kinds of conversations we have with JavaScript.
 In Part 1, we learned to recognize _expressions_ and saw that the data and operations they are comprised of are _evaluated_ to produce a result or "return value."
 We also learned three important expressions: the constant expression, the assignment expression, and the variable lookup expression.
 In this next module, we'll see that evaluations of expressions, while powerful, need _statements_ to control when (sequence), whether (selection), and how many times (repetition) they are _evaluated_.
 Code of this type is called a "statement."

-We can see a parallel between expressions and statements to how children _first_ learn to speak and how they enrich their communication with time.
+We can see a parallel between expressions and statements with how children _first_ learn to speak and how they enrich their communication with time.
 Learning to talk is a gigantic achievement.
 It's a much-loved moment for parents when a child learns to communicate through words instead of screaming